-In our Lutheran Christian world, we believe God calls us to lives of meaning and purpose in the world.
+And of course you might expect me to argue that our yes lives are defined by a theological idea we call our vocations or callings.
+We believe God calls us to lives of meaning and purpose in the world.
 We educate diverse students (most of whom do not share our faith commitments) so that they might discern and be equipped to live their callings in the world.
 These callings are both personal and social - they are a way of life that gives meaning to our individual lives but that are never disconnected from the communities in which they are lived.

 A quick story illustrates this point well.
-The author Will Campbell tells a story about meeting a trapeze artist one night when the circus rolled into town.
+The pastor and author Will Campbell tells about meeting a high wire artist one night when the circus rolled into town.
 Campbell asked him why he got up there night after night, flinging himself through the air, relying totally on others to earn his living.
-At first the trapeze artist said he appreciated the cheers, the applause, making "children of all ages" happy, and then became more transparent. "'Now you really want to know why I go up there on that damned thing night after night after night?'
+At first the high wire artist said he appreciated the cheers, the applause, making "children of all ages" happy, and then he became more transparent.
+"Now you really want to know why I go up there on that damned thing night after night after night?'
 I said I did.
 'Man, I would have quit it a long time ago.
 But my sister is up there.
 And my wife and my father are up there.
 My sister has more troubles than Job.
 My wife is a devil-may-care nut and my old man is getting older.
 If I wasn't up there, some bad night, man...smash!'
 His foot stomped on the floor with a bone cracking thud...'But why do they stay up there?'
-[I asked]...'Because I drink too much!'" (from William D. Campbell, "Vocation as Grace," in Callings! ed.
+[I asked]...and he replied quietly, 'Because I drink too much!'" (from William D. Campbell, "Vocation as Grace," in Callings! ed.
 James Y. Holloway and Will D. Campbell [New York, Paulist Press, 1974], pp. 279-280.)

-So this morning, I challenge all of us dedicated to the liberal arts to imagine and practice how our education calls and equips us to live Yes lives in a No world.
-With all of our knowledge and privilege, with all the good we celebrate in our daily work in the wider community - all that we give thanks for - our abiding challenge is to find ever more imaginative ways to invite and engage others into this labor (for it is work!) and this love (for it also is love!).
+So this afternoon, I challenge all of us dedicated to the liberal arts - especially those we honor for your exemplary work at this college - to imagine and practice how our education challenges and equips us to live Yes lives in a No world.
+With all of our knowledge and privilege, with all the good we celebrate in our daily work in the wider community - all that we give thanks for - our abiding challenge is to find ever more imaginative ways to invite and engage others into this labor (for it is work!), into this love (for it also is love!), and into a way of life that places our many gifts in service of the communities we will inhabit.
 Our education calls us to say Yes when the world says No - it calls us to build stronger communities, make civic friendships, love our neighbors and our neighborhoods, live as if our common lives really matter.
-That vision, that hope, that aspiration, is our legacy as those liberally educated - as those called to live yes lives in a no world.
+That vision, that hope, that aspiration, is our legacy as those liberally educated - as those freed and called to live yes lives in a no world.
+And you, our honorable students, have our thanks and blessings as you seek to show us the way.
+We're so very proud of you.

 I say Yes.
 What say you?